amacss-utsc/amacss_constitution/README.md

 8.3.3 – Items for discussion at a general meeting must be circulated with the original notice of meeting

 8.3.4 – Items may be added to the agenda, from the floor, with a simple majority.
 Motions to remove an executive are not valid from the floor.

-8.3.5 – Amendments to the Constitution may only be made at a general meeting.

 </ul>